World is celebrating Motherās Day this month.

-This is the day we all celebrate that special woman in our lives who has given birth to us, held us for the first time in her loving arms and showered our little faces with affectionate kisses.
-She was always first in rushing to our crib when we cried at nights, tended us back to soothing sleep after frightful nightmares and fed us to health and growth over the years.
+Today we celebrate that special woman in our lives who gave birth to us, held us for the first time in her loving arms and showered our little faces with affectionate kisses.
+She was always first in rushing to our crib when we cried at nights, tended us back to soothing sleep after frightful nightmares and fed us health and growth over the years.

 It is because of her compassion and love we became what we are today.
 She mothered us in millions of selfless ways and we know that a life time is not enough to pay her back for what she has done for us.